 The origins of buddha wood oil

-Now who thought essential are boring?
+Now, who thought essential oils are boring?
 The Latin, botanical name is interesting.
 Eremophila is made up of Phila—to love; and Eremo—a lonely place or desert.
 The mitchellii comes from Sir Thomas Mitchell, a famous, early explorer of remote regions (including deserts) in Australia.
 He was also an accomplished botanist.

 Mitchell is also remembered as the last person in Australia to challenge anyone to a duel.
 In September 1851, Mitchell issued a challenge to Sir Stuart Alexander Donaldson because Donaldson had publicly criticised excessive spending by the Surveyor General’s Department.
 The duel took place in Sydney at dawn on 27 September with both duellists missing their marks.
 Only Donaldson’s hat was damaged in the altercation.
 Their seconds stepped in to declare that honour had been satisfied and the duel was abandoned.